 Normandy saw its fair share of Allied loss that day, as well.

-In total, the casualties suffered by the Allied forces that day were estimated at over 4,000, and thousands more have remained missing decades later.
+In total, the casualties suffered by the Allied forces were estimated at over 10,300, and thousands more have remained missing decades later.

 Even though they lost thousands of lives, Allied troops from America, England, and Canada had infiltrated enemy lines by the day’s end.
 They reported an approximate 156,000 soldiers to occupy that all-important area in France.

 About a week later, the beaches were secure.
-Allied troops in numbers encroaching on half a million occupied the area, bringing with them around 50,000 military vehicles and 100,000 tons of equipment.
+Allied troops numbering in the hundreds of thousands occupied the area, bringing with them around 50,000 military vehicles and 100,000 tons of equipment.

 When the D-Day invasion began, Rommel was on leave, and the Nazi forces were caught unaware.
 As confusion set in, Hitler actually believed that the Normandy invasion was the “decoy attack” he had anticipated.